 Wetland issues are significant for our real property developer clients.
 We represent their interests before state and federal agencies that seek to preserve, maintain and increase wetlands areas.

 In the area of site remediation, we have represented clients who have paid for remediation, but are being asked by state and federal governments to fund additional cleanup of natural resources damage that has affected water quality downstream.
 We defend and negotiate these claims with governments and other named parties.

-Attorneys in the Clean Water Practice include several lawyers who have served in government regulatory agencies, the vice chair of the New Jersey Water Supply Authority, and the former commissioner and chair of the Delaware River Basin Commission.
+Our team includes several lawyers who have served in government regulatory agencies, including the chair and vice chair of the New Jersey Clean Water Council.

 For a selection of our clean water representations, click here.

 - Represented a hydroelectric company with substantial water related assets in its interstate water regulatory issues.